imafr/libary-management-system-api/README.md

 Steps to Run Migrations Locally

   1. Using Package Manager Console or PowerShell-
-      1. Open Package Manager Console or Developer PowerShell in your IDE.
-      2. Navigate to the LibraryManagement.DL project.
+      i.
+Open Package Manager Console or Developer PowerShell in your IDE. ii.
+Navigate to the LibraryManagement.DL project. bash
-bash

 ```bash
 cd LibaryMangement.DL
 ```

-      3.Run the following command to apply the latest migration and see detailed output:
+      iii.
+Run the following command to apply the latest migration and see detailed output: bash

-bash

 ```bash
 update-database -verbose
 ```

   2. Using .NET Core CLI
     1. Open your terminal or command prompt.
     2. Navigate to the root directory of your project.